 # 5. The James Webb telescope is 100 times more powerful than the Hubble telescope.

-Q&A. Who were the two great astronomers that pioneered telescopes?
-Answer.
-Galileo & Newton.
+Q. Who were the two great astronomers that pioneered telescopes?

-Q&A. Name the telescope that is the successor to Hubble?
-Answer.
-The James Webb telescope.
+Q. Name the telescope that is the successor to Hubble?

-Q&A. How many times further will the James Webb telescope see into space?
-Answer.
-1 million times further.
+Q. How many times further will the James Webb telescope see into space?

-Space Travel - Is it possible?
 You will know more about space travel after reading and understanding this part of the journey.
-Since the early part of the 20th century…Read Full Article
+Since the early part of the 20th century and even before scientists have been…Read Full Article

 Before robot explorers, spacecraft, space explorations and the technology that we have now for continuing missions, we required telescopes on the ground from Earth to understand where we can go…Read Full Article